hoffstadt/DearPyGui/docs/source/index.rst

 The :doc:`Tutorials <tutorials/first-steps>` will provide a great overview and links to each topic in the API Reference for more detailed reading.

-However use the API reference
-for the most detailed documentation on any specific topic.
+However, use the API reference for the most detailed documentation on any specific topic.

 .. toctree::